About Me

 MVL Bridges began construction of narrow gauge garden railway bridges in August 2009.
 The impetus came from the apparent lack of a specialist supplier of such models in the UK.
 For several years up to 2005 Peter Howarth Garden Structures had offered a comprehensive range of truss bridges.
 Sadly these are no longer available and second hand examples are quickly snapped up whenever they become available.

-The opportunity to develop a new range mainly aimed at the UK narrow gauge scene was made easier when I became self employed as a picture framer after almost thirty years in primary education.
-Having carried out initial research and development the basic range of six bridge designs was established.
-The first models were offered via Ebay and it soon became apparent that there is a clear need for realistic and weatherproof garden railway bridges.
+Having carried out initial research and development, the basic range of six bridge designs was established.
+The first models were offered via eBay and it soon became apparent that there was a clear need for realistic and weatherproof garden railway bridges.
 It is surprising how many modellers who spend hundreds and thousands of pounds on highly detailed locomotives and rolling stock are prepared to run their tracks on planks of wood over ponds and paths!
-Our standard bridge lengths make up about half of the models we have produced in our first year of trading.
-The rest have been bespoke bridges designed to span fixed gaps. |
+Our standard bridge lengths make up about half of the models we produce.
+The rest have been bespoke bridges designed to span fixed gaps or to suit certain curves.
+Bespoke bridges will always be what sets MVL Bridges apart from the competition. |